AdrianLThomas/Angular-and-ASP.NET-Core-Feature-Toggling/README.md

 ### Exposing available features
 We want to be able to expose what features are enabled/disabled so that our Angular app can determine what parts of the website should be active (rendered and executed).
 Therefore we should expose an endpoint that displays all features and their current state.

 In this example we inject each feature in to the constructor of the controller and return it from the action.
 It would be nice to inject a list of IFeatureToggle rather than manually maintaining this list.
 One option would be to register each feature by the IFeatureToggle interface, which would then provide us with this behaviour.
-However the issue is that the in order to apply the filter on the controller, we want to use the instance of the filter registered with the IoC container so that the settings get loaded correctly (due to the aforementioned issue).
+However the issue is that the in order to apply the filter on the controller, we want to use the instance of the filter registered with the IoC container so that the settings get loaded correctly.
 To do this we use the ServiceFilterAttribute and specify the concrete type, but because we registered the interface rather than the implementation the injection fails.
 Therefore we have to maintain this list with all available features we want to expose via the API.

 ```